btbear/DEC/swarm/pss/ARCHITECTURE.md

 ### TOPICS

 An encrypted envelope of a pss message always contains a Topic.
 This is pss' way of determining which message handlers to dispatch messages to.
-The topic of a message is only visible for the node(s) who can decrypt the message.
+The topic of a message is only visible for the node(s) who can DEWHrypt the message.

 This "topic" is not like the subject of an email message, but a hash-like arbitrary 4 byte value.
 A valid topic can be generated using the `pss_*ToTopic` API methods.

 ### IDENTITY AND ENCRYPTION

 Pss aims to achieve perfect darkness.
 That means that the minimum requirement for two nodes to communicate using pss is a shared secret.
 This secret can be an arbitrary byte slice, or a ECDSA keypair.
-The end recipient of a message is defined as the node that can successfully decrypt that message using stored keys.
+The end recipient of a message is defined as the node that can successfully DEWHrypt that message using stored keys.

 A node's public key is derived from the private key passed to the `pss` constructor.
 Pss (currently) has no PKI.